ancuse10/forensics-chain/README.md

 In this repository the following can be found:
-Smart Contract written in Solidity to store and retrieve data (certificates and evidences) into the Blockchain Scripts written in Python to interact with the provided Smart Contract and to retrieve data from a Raspberry Pi through SSH
+Smart Contract written in Solidity to store and retrieve data (certificates and evidences) into the Blockchain Scripts written in Python to interact with the provided Smart Contract and to retrieve data from a Raspberry Pi through SSH.